PubNubDevelopers/solutions-chat-widget/README.md

 ![Screenshot](./media/message-input.png)

-**Demo Limitations:** (see *) The emoji picker will allow you to insert emoji into your message, but this is not specifically part of the Chat SDK.
+**Demo Limitations †:** The emoji picker will allow you to insert emoji into your message, but this is not specifically part of the Chat SDK.
 The SDK (and PubNub) supports all Unicode characters, including emoji.
 This demo does not support sending files, but you **can** [send files using the Chat SDK](https://www.pubnub.com/docs/chat/chat-sdk/build/features/messages/files)

 ### Message History